 - For a turkey, roast it on a rack or directly on a baking sheet in a preheated 450F oven.
 After 20 minutes, baste with juices, then lower the heat to 400F.
 Then every 15 to 20 minutes, rotate the pan, baste if desired, and check the bird temperature.
 It’s done when a thermometer inserted in the deepest part of the breast registers 150F and the thigh registers 165F.
 Remove from the oven, tent with foil for 20 to 30 minutes before carving.

-Between now and Thanksgiving, practice spatchcocking on a chicken and that turkey will be a piece of cake to deal with!
+Between now and the holidays, practice spatchcocking on a chicken and that turkey will be a piece of cake to deal with!
+Or, do it year round so you don't have to worry come the end of the year.

 Related post: Vietnamese-American Thanksgiving Ideas